fourstix/1802PixieVideoTTY/README.md

 * **/src/asm/StringBuffer/**
   * StringBuffer.asm - Load up to 31 characters typed into the hex keypad into a buffer until null (00) is typed in, then write the string to the display.
   **/src/asm/FullDemo/**
   * FullDemo.asm - The original graphics demo redone using the TTY functions using PutString instead of DrawString.
+* **/examples/**  -- Assembled example files for the 1802PixieVideoTTY functions, including list, hex and binary files.
+* **/examples/BasicTerminal/**
+  * BasicTerminal - Use TTY functions to echo ASCII characters typed into the hex keypad onto the CDP1861 display in 64x64 resolution using GetChar and PutChar functions.
+* **/examples/HelloWorld/**
+  * HelloWorld - Write a greeting in 64x32 resolution to the display when the Input button is pressed using the PutChar function.
+  **/examples/PutString/**
+  * PutString - Write strings to the display in 64x64 resoulution using the PutString function.
+* **/examples/StringBuffer/**
+  * StringBuffer - Load up to 31 characters typed into the hex keypad into a buffer until null (00) is typed in, then write the string to the display.
+  **/examples/FullDemo/**
+  * FullDemo - The original graphics demo redone using the TTY functions using PutString instead of DrawString.
 * **/src/org/**
   * LibTest - Original 1861 graphics code library functions written by Richard Dienstknecht
 * **/pics** -- example pictures for readme